 The Black Keys have done it again.
-Wow, they truly are on an amazing run of form musically and have completed a hat trick of fantastic albums with their latest release Turn Blue.
-This come on the back of two of their best records 2010s Brothers and 2011s El Camino.
-After changing things up musically on those last two albums, bringing in soul, pop, glam and R&B influences, a move which is fair to say alienated many of their traditional fan base which has been with them since their early blues rock days, the band have again changed things up on this album, which too my ears sounds unalike anything else they have done.
+Wow, they truly are experiencing an amazing run of form musically and have completed a hat-trick of fantastic albums with their latest release Turn Blue.
+This comes on the back of two of their best records, 2010’s Brothers and 2011’s El Camino.
+After changing things up musically on those last two albums, bringing in soul, pop, glam and R&B influences, a move which is fair to say alienated many of their traditional fan base, the band have again changed things up on this album, which too my ears sounds unlike anything else they have done.